powsybl/powsybl.github.io/pages/documentation/developer/tutorials/network_modifications_groovy.md

 ![S1VL2](img/network_modifications_groovy/nb_network_s1vl2.png)

-The script is adding the load between the transformer TWT (order position 10) and the VSC converter station VSC1 (order position 20).
-For that, the order position is put to 15 when creating the modification.
+The script adds the load between the transformer TWT (order position 10) and the VSC converter station VSC1 (order position 20).
+For that, the order position is set to 15 when adding the load.
 It is also possible to specify the direction of the load.
-Here it is not, so by default it is directed to the bottom.
+By default, it is directed to the bottom.

 The voltage level S1VL2 will look like that after applying the modification: